adrido/minetest-mapper-cpp/doc/manual.rst

       or ``/usr/local/share/games/minetestmapper/``.
 This location was configured
       at *compile time*: moving minetestmapper around will not affect the search location.

-    * For compatibility, in the current directory as a last resort.
+    * For compatibility: in the current directory as a last resort.
       This causes a warning message to be printed.

 Generating colors.txt files
 ---------------------------

-While the colors.txt file provided with minetestmapper contains color definitions for a large number of nodes of different popular mods, it is not, and cannot be complete.
+While the colors.txt file provided with minetestmapper contains color definitions for a large number of nodes of different popular mods, it is not, and cannot ever be complete.

-For users on linux and unix(-like) systems, a few scripts are provided to aid in the creation of a colors.txt file based on the actual mods the user is using.
+For users on linux and unix(-like) systems (probably including OSX), a few scripts are provided to aid in the creation of a colors.txt file based on the actual mods the user is using.
 Unfortunately, these scripts are still a bit unpolished.
 They may run without any problem, and they may generate a perfect colors.txt file on first run.
 However, it may also require some effort to get them to produce a good colors.txt file, and the resulting file may very well need some manual modifications of some colors to make them look better.

 Please consult `<../dumpnodes/README.dumpnodes>`_ for more information on how to use the scripts.